-- 5.1 Neither Party may nationalize or expropriate an investment of an investor (hereinafter "expropriate") of the other Party either directly or through measures having an effect equivalent to expropriation, except for reasons of public purpose, in accordance with the due process of law and on payment of adequate compensation.
-Such compensation shall be adequate and be at least equivalent to the fair market value of the expropriated investment immediately on the day before the expropriation takes place ("date of expropriation"), and shall not reflect any change in value occurring because the intended expropriation had become known earlier.
-Valuation criteria shall include going concern value, asset value including declared tax value of tangible property, and other criteria, as appropriate, to determine fair market value. - 5.2 Payment of compensation shall be made in a freely convertible currency.
-Interest on payment of compensation, where applicable, shall be paid in
+5.1 Neither Party may nationalize or expropriate an investment of an investor (" expropriation") of the other Party either directly or through measures having an effect equivalent to expropriation (indirectly), except for reasons of public purpose, in accordance with the due process of law and on payment of adequate compensation.
+For the avoidance of doubt, any measure of expropriation relating to land shall be for the purposes as set out in a law of a Party concerned relating to land acquisition and any questions as to public purpose and compensation shall be determined in accordance with the procedure specified in such law.
+Such compensation shall at least be equivalent to the fair market value of the expropriated investment immediately on the day before the expropriation takes place ("date of expropriation"), and shall not reflect any change in value occurring because the intended expropriation had become known earlier.
+Valuation criteria shall include going concern value, asset value, and other criteria, as appropriate, to determine fair market value.